Covered anaerobic lagoons meat industry applications

 With the awareness of climate change and the wish for companies to reduce the emissions of greenhouse gases, along with an improvement in technology, CAL's are once again being investigated to not only treat wastewater and reduce odours but also capture and use methane gas to lower emission footprints.

-Previous in this focus area 15 September 2023 Feasibility study for a refuse derived fuel created from paunch, biosolids and construction and demolition waste Next in this focus area 16 December 2016 Covered anaerobic ponds
+Previous in this focus area 12 December 2016 Cost-benefit analysis and preliminary design of energy technologies for opal creek feedlot and emiss Next in this focus area 16 December 2016 Covered anaerobic ponds